 5. Hidden cameras

-Cameras are allowed by Airbnb, but they must get placed in common spaces such as dining or living rooms.
+Cameras are allowed by Airbnb, but they must be placed in common spaces such as dining or living rooms.
 The hosts must also be upfront and let renters know about the devices.
 Hidden cameras are not allowed.

 Extra charges can come in the form of things such as damage fees.
 Some homeowners request damage fees to protect themselves from renters who don’t take care of the property.
 Some guests damage homes and cause financial issues for the host.